 For example, the final, which is best of 35 frames Includes 4 sessions.
 The first session is at most 8 frames, the 2nd session is at least 9 frames, the 3rd session is at most 8 frames and the final session is any remaining frames until a winner is crowned.
 It’s set out like this so players will have to come back and at least play some frames in the final session, which is better for TV viewing figures.

-The tournament is the richest of any on the main tour, coming with a total prize pool of £2,231,000.
+The tournament is the richest of any on the main tour, coming with a total prize pool of £2,395,000 in 2020.
 The winner of the event takes home £500,000 in total, which again, is the highest payout of any event in snooker.
 The following table is a breakdown of the payouts for players in each round.

 There is significant money on offer for the preliminary rounds also with £15,000 available for those in the last 48 and £10,000 for those in the last 80.
 Prizes are also given to the highest break in the tournament.

-In the last 10 years, the amount of money that is on offer has pretty much doubled from £980,000 in 2008 to over £2.2 million in 2019.
+In the last 10 years or so, the amount of money that is on offer has pretty much doubled from £980,000 in 2008 to almost £2.4 million in 2020.
 The money that is coming in has mainly been through sponsorship and the work that Barry Hearn and Matchroom sports do for the sport behind the scene.

 Sponsors have played a huge roll in the success of the World Snooker Championship.
 For all but two years from 1969 to 2005 the sponsors have been tobacco companies.
 The most famous was Embassy who sponsored the tournamnet from 1976 through to 2005.
 A change in legislation from 2003 onwards stated that tobacco companies were no longer allowed to sponsor sporting events due to the health risks caused from smoking.